 Light and joy and peace abide in me.

-I think this lesson is so important at two levels.
+I think this lesson is important at two levels.
 First, it bolsters our confidence here and now by reminding us that we are perfect as God created us.
 We are not lacking in any way, however much we believe otherwise.
 Second, at a deeper level, it reminds us that what we are trying to accomplish is already done.
 We are not on a search for something distant or hidden.
 Rather, we are clearing interior space the better to love what we already are in truth.
 There is a lot of practical value in realizing this because it reduces our focus on externals.
 It is hard to make inner progress towards peace when we are obsessed with what appears to be happening outside of us.

 I say often that A Course in Miracles will batter a serious student.
-Or it will certainly feel that way.
-If you are really looking at the ego’s handiwork, then you are going to feel repulsed.
+It will challenge you, pressure you, even frighten you.
+When you really look at the ego’s handiwork, then you are going to feel repulsed.
 You are going to feel terrified.
 The course suggests you might even feel suicidal (e.g., W-pI.93.1:3).
 We are not to take a warning like this lightly!
 You are going to feel sad and guilty and scared and angry.
-These feelings pass but while we’re in the midst of them it sort of sucks.
+These feelings pass but while we’re in the midst of them it sucks.
+It really sucks.
 And that midst can last a long time!
-Or you think you’re past it and then you peel off another layer and the tears start all over again.
+Or you think you’re past it and then you peel off another layer and the tears and suffering start all over again.

 So we need sometimes to be reminded that it’s all okay.
 Right now it’s all okay.
 We forget that when we’re doing the work.
 We get so serious about being diligent students that we slip away from the natural joy and peace that is our inheritance, and which we are allowed to taste right now.
-And that’s why a lesson like this is so beautiful.
-It’s like a drink of water in the desert.
-It is so refreshing to spend a day reminding ourselves that we contain light and peace and beauty and joy.
-For me, it reminds me that it’s okay to smile.
-It’s okay to be happy – to be nice to people, to have fun while teaching, to drink two cups of coffee without worrying am I going to talk too fast.
-Or whatever.
-It’s like being given permission to be content for a day.
-It’s like recess.
+And that’s why a lesson like Lesson 93 is so beautiful.
+It’s like a drink of water in the desert, a bed when we need to crash, a light in the darkness that threatens our soul.

-A cynic – or a real hardcore student – might say, okay fine.
-But you’re not really practicing the course when you walk around pretending your physical self in the physical world is real – even if you are being happy and kind and gentle.
+A cynic – or a real hardcore student – might say, “okay fine.
+But you’re not really practicing A Course in Miracles when you walk around pretending your physical self in the physical world is real – even if you are being happy and kind and gentle.
 You’re just doubling down on the original error.”

 That is, it is a tangible reminder that we are as God created us.
 And if that is so, then whatever we are seeking – whatever union we imagine the atonement will bring – is already inside of us.
 Right now we are capable of waking up.
 Right now we can go straight through the many illusions of self and world and other selves all the way to Heaven.
 This is what the lesson promises when it teaches us that “you are and will forever be exactly as you were created” (W-pI.93.7:6).

 We aren’t chasing something that is outside of us.
 We aren’t inventing anything.
 We aren’t earning anything.
 We’ve already got everything there is.
-And all the course does is remind us of that fact.
-It brings us into contact with that fact.
+All A Course in Miracles does is remind us of this fact.
+It brings us into contact with this fact.
 It lets us ease into our real identity, our real self.